operasoftware/devopera/articles/_posts/2014-07-17-installing-opera-mini-on-your-computer.md

 	<img src="{{ page.id }}/open.png" alt="Security dialog on Mac" class="figure__media">
 </figure>

-Right click _microemulator.jar_ and choose _Open_ from the context menu.
+Right-click _microemulator.jar_ and choose _Open_ from the context menu.
 Next, you will get a warning that this application is from an unidentified developer.
 Click _Open_ button to launch the application.

 ### Special Ubuntu instructions

-From the Dash Apps lens (or Ubuntu Software Centre) install OpenJDK Java 7 Runtime.
-Right-click _microemulator.jar_ and select Properties, Permissions and tick _Allow executing file as program_.
-Close the Permissions dialog and double-click _microemulator.jar_ to run it.
+Right-click _microemulator.jar_ and select _Properties_, _Permissions_ and tick _Allow executing file as program_.
+Close the _Permissions_ dialog and double-click _microemulator.jar_ to run it.

 ## Making the emulator resizable